In Summary

 Korean medicine expresses the diagnostic value of hair through two classical frameworks: the relationship between hair and kidney essence (Jing), and the relationship between hair and liver blood.

 The first framework holds that hair is the “surplus” or “overflow” of kidney Jing — the constitutional essence that governs reproductive function, skeletal integrity, bone marrow production, and the body’s fundamental regenerative capacity.
-When kidney Jing is abundant, its surplus expresses in the hair: density, growth rate, and luster are all supported.
-When kidney Jing is depleted — through aging, chronic overwork, reproductive excess, or the accumulated cost of constitutional insufficiency — the hair reflects this depletion first among external structures, because it is the last in the priority hierarchy for constitutional resource allocation.
+When kidney Jing is abundant, its surplus is said to express in the hair: density, growth rate, and luster are all supported.
+When kidney Jing is depleted — through aging, chronic overwork, constitutional overexertion, or the accumulated cost of constitutional insufficiency — the hair is often said to reflect this first among external structures, because it sits low in the priority hierarchy for constitutional resource allocation.

 The second framework connects hair quality to liver blood — the liver’s function of storing and distributing blood to peripheral tissues including the scalp.
 “Blood failing to nourish the hair” is the classical Korean medicine description of hair thinning or luster loss associated with blood deficiency patterns: pale complexion, fatigue, poor nail quality, and dry skin accompanying the hair changes.
-This pattern responds to blood-tonifying herbal approaches rather than the kidney Jing restoration required for the depletion pattern.
+This pattern is approached with blood-tonifying methods rather than the kidney Jing restoration appropriate to the depletion pattern.

-Distinguishing between these two patterns — kidney Jing depletion versus liver blood deficiency — matters clinically because the treatments are different, and applying the wrong framework produces limited results.
+Distinguishing between these two patterns — kidney Jing depletion versus liver blood deficiency — matters clinically because the approaches differ, and applying the wrong framework produces limited results.

 What Hair Changes Tell Me Clinically